Factorization of polynomials over finite fields: Square-free factorization

 The idea is to identify the product of all irreducible factors of f with the same multiplicity.
 This is done in two steps.
 The first step uses the formal derivative of f to find all the factors with multiplicity not divisible by p.
 The second step identifies the remaining factors.
-As all of the remaining factors have multiplicity divisible by p, meaning they are powers of p, one can simply take the pth square root and apply recursion.
+As all of the remaining factors have multiplicity divisible by p, meaning they are powers of p, one can simply take the pth root and apply recursion.